mbruges/zola/content/blog/CodingOnTheTitanic.md

 ---
-title: 🚢 Coding on The Titanic
+title: Coding on The Titanic
 author: Max Bruges
 date: 2023-04-26
+description: "If the robots can do it better, why bother learning at all?"
+extra:
+  icon: 🚢
 ---

-# Coding on The Titanic

-*If the robots can do it better, why bother learning at all?*

 ![The Titanic goes down; women and coders first](https://live.staticflickr.com/8658/16652891111_f66d108985_z.jpg "The Titanic goes down; women and coders first")
 *Less "rearranging the deckchairs" and more "putting on your white tie, sitting down in the flooded dining room and wondering if there'll be scallops to start."*